 2. Controversial Birth Year

-For the most part, you can find Langston Hughes’ birth date given as February 1st, 1902 in Joplin, Missouri.
-However, uncovered research of Langston Hughes’ life might show him to be born in 1901 rather than February 1902.
+The general consensus is that Langston Hughes’ birthdate is February 1st, 1902, in Joplin, Missouri.
+However, uncovered research of Langston Hughes’ life might show that he was born in 1901 rather than 1902.

 3. Poet of the People

-Langston Hughes has been called a poet of the people.
-The reason behind this is due to his depictions of Black culture and everyday life.
-Hughes wrote about what he saw happening in the world around him and inspired others to be proud of being African American.
+Langston Hughes has been called a "poet of the people" because of his depictions of Black culture and everyday life.
+Hughes wrote about what he saw happening in the world around him and inspired others to be proud of being Black.

 4. Reporter for the Chicago Defender

-While Lanston Hughes is most prolifically known for his contributions to the Harlem Renaissance, he was also a proficient reporter.
-He wrote for the influential African-American newspaper the Chicago Defender for 20 years from 1942-62.
-He used his stance as a reporter to bring more light to controversial issues of the time, like injustices in America and abroad.
+While Langston Hughes is most prolifically known for his contributions to the Harlem Renaissance, he was also a proficient reporter.
+He wrote for the influential African-American newspaper, the Chicago Defender, for 20 years from 1942 to 1962.
+He used his position as a reporter to bring more light to controversial issues of the time, like injustices in America and abroad.

 5. Newspaper Correspondent During the Spanish Civil War

 Throughout his lifetime, Langston Hughes won a multitude of awards for his literary prowess.
-A few different accolades include:
+A few of his accolades include:

 - Multiple awards and prizes for poetry contests like Opportunity, Amy Spingarn Contest and Witter Bynner Undergraduate Poetry Prize Contests